hmrc/integration-catalogue-tools/README.md

 <publisher-reference>, <title>, <description>, <version>, <method>, <endpoint>
 ```

-**Note**: A CSV exported from google sheets will be compliant with the with regards to values that contain line breaks and the usage of quotes around values.
+**Note**: A CSV exported from google sheets will be compliant with regards to values that contain line breaks or quotes around values.

 ### Fields:
  - **publisher-reference**: This should be a unique identifier that you use to identify the API.
 Is used as the output OAS filename.